AlcoholRehabHelp Logo

 Hydroxyzine for Alcohol Withdrawal

-Hydroxyzine was once one of the drugs used to treat alcohol withdrawal syndrome (AWS) until the late 1960s.
-At the time, doctors did not know if the drug was better than others because there was not enough research to compare the drugs.
+Hydroxyzine was once one of the drugs used to treat alcohol withdrawal syndrome (AWS) until the late 1960s.7 Doctors didn’t know if the drug was better than others because there wasn’t enough research to compare the drugs.

 However, in 1969, a study showed that the best drug to treat alcohol withdrawal syndrome was Librium or chlordiazepoxide.
-Librium proved to work much more effectively than hydroxyzine in AWS patients.
+Librium worked much more effectively than hydroxyzine in people with AWS.

-Librium is a benzodiazepine, and it has a chemical structure that is vastly different from hydroxyzine.
-Today, benzodiazepines, including Librium, are now the drugs of choice when a doctor tries to treat someone with AWS.
+Librium is a benzodiazepine with a chemical structure vastly different from hydroxyzine.
+Today, benzodiazepines, including Librium, are now the drugs of choice for treating someone with AWS.

 Can You Drink Alcohol While Taking Hydroxyzine?

 You should avoid drinking alcohol while taking hydroxyzine, including beer and wine.
-Consuming alcohol with the drug can increase some of the side effects of the medicine.
+Consuming alcohol with the drug can increase some of the side effects of the medicine, including:

 Alcohol and Anxiety